🔐 Managing Secrets with .env in DeepSeek Projects: A Complete Guide to Secure AI Deployments

 In modern AI development, especially when integrating cloud-based APIs like DeepSeek, securely managing sensitive data such as API keys, database URLs, and access tokens is not just a best practice — it’s essential.
 Exposing secrets can result in data breaches, unauthorized access, or even high financial costs if tokens are misused.

-files in DeepSeek-powered projects, including examples, security practices, integration tips, and DevOps workflows.
+This article provides a comprehensive 4000-word guide to managing secrets with .env files in DeepSeek-powered projects, including examples, security practices, integration tips, and DevOps workflows.

 ✅ Table of Contents